CyanPrime/blitzpad/README.md

 ### Poll for updates.

-You'll want to call this inside your 'requestAnimationFrame' loop.
+You'll want to call this inside your `requestAnimationFrame` loop.

 ```javascript
 //use this to poll the gamepad in Google Chrome.